maxstrome/maxstrome.github.io/index.md

 <img src="images/voodoo.png?raw=true"/>

 - Final paper was accepted to the SIGMOD 2020 conference
-- Employed hierarchal clustering during the pre-indexing phase of a database to generate a dendrogram.
+- Employed hierarchical clustering during the pre-indexing phase of a database to generate a dendrogram.
 Interrogated this dendrogram with a UCB algorithm to accelerate Select Limit queries that have a user defined function as the predicate.

 ---